SAFedorov/MathematicaUtilities/README.md

 # MathematicaUtilities

-This package contains useful function for common tasks arising in data processing and calculations using Mathematica.
+This package contains useful function for common tasks arising during data processing and numerical calculations using Mathematica.
 The content is split into a few sub-packages, each of which can be loaded independently and only relies on the functions from the DataAnalysis package.
 	Components: